Enumeration formulas for (3, 6)-fullerenes: Mirror symmetry

 Clearly $(4) \implies (5)$.

-$(5) \implies (1)$: Suppose that there is a reflection through a mirror line that takes special hexagons to special hexagons, in the hexagonal tiling that covers the trihex.
+$(5) \implies (1)$: Suppose that there is a reflection through a mirror line that takes special hexagons to special hexagons, in the hexagonal tiling that covers the $(3,6)$-fullerene.
 Call this reflection $m$.
 Let $Q$ be the quotient space of the plane $\mathbb{R}^2$ under the group of isometries generated by $180^\circ$ rotations around centers of special hexagons.
 Let $q$ be the quotient map $q:\mathbb{R}^2 \to Q$.
 By Lemma~\ref{lem-welldefined}, the map $m$ induces a well-defined map $f:Q \to Q$ defined by $f(x) = q \circ m(y)$, where $y$ is any point in $q^{-1}(x)$, and the map $f$ induces a graph automorphism on the edges and vertices of $Q$.
 Since $m$ is orientation reversing and has a fixed point, $f$ is also orientation reversing with a fixed point.
-Since $Q$ is homeomorphic to a sphere \cite{green2024polyhedra}, there is an embedding of the trihex in a sphere such that an orientation reversing transformation with a fixed point is a graph automorphism.
-By \cite{Kerekjaro1919}, this transformation must be conjugate to a reflection of the sphere, so there is an embedding of the trihex on the sphere such that reflection of the sphere induces a graph automorphism.
+Since $Q$ is homeomorphic to a sphere, there is an embedding of the $(3,6)$-fullerene on a sphere such that an orientation reversing transformation with a fixed point is a graph automorphism.
+By \cite{Kerekjaro1919}, this transformation must be conjugate to a reflection of the sphere, so the $(3,6)$-fullerene is equivalent to an embedding on the sphere for which a reflection of the sphere induces a graph automorphism.

 \end{proof}